Currently Enrolling Trials

 The FDA approval of Sirturo was based on two studies.

 The placebo-controlled, double-blind, randomized trial enrolled 160 newly diagnosed patients with multi-drug resistant pulmonary Mycobacterium tuberculosis.
 Subjects were randomized to receive treatment with either Sirturo or placebo, both with other drugs used to treat MDR-TB.
-Sirturo was administered as 400 mg once daily for the first 2 weeks and as 200 mg 3 times per week for the following 22 weeks.
+Sirturo was administered as 400 mg once daily for the first two weeks and as 200 mg three times per week for the following 22 weeks.
 After the 24-week Sirturo or placebo treatment phase, subjects continued to receive their other drugs used to treat MDR-TB until a total treatment duration of 18 to 24 months.
-The Sirturo treatment group had a decreased time to culture conversion and improved culture conversion rates compared to the placebo treatment group at Week 24.
-Treatment success was reached by 77.6% of the Sirturo arm versus 57.6% of the placebo arm at Week 24 (p=0.014).
-At Week 72 success was reached by 70.1% and 56.1% of the respective arms.
+The Sirturo treatment group had a decreased time to culture conversion and improved culture conversion rates compared to the placebo treatment group at week 24.
+Treatment success was reached by 77.6 percent of the Sirturo arm versus 57.6 percent of the placebo arm at week 24 (p=0.014).
+At week 72 success was reached by 70.1 percent and 56.1 percent of the respective arms.
 Median time to culture conversion was 83 days for the Sirturo treatment group compared to 125 days for the placebo treatment group.

-This placebo controlled study was designed similarly to Study 1 except that Sirturo or placebo was given for only 8 weeks instead of 24 weeks.
+This placebo-controlled study was designed similarly to study 1 except that Sirturo or placebo was given for only eight weeks instead of 24 weeks.
 A total of 47 subjects were treated.
-The Sirturo treatment group had a decreased time to culture conversion and improved culture conversion rates compared to the placebo treatment group at Week 8.
-At Weeks 8 and 24, the differences in culture conversion proportions were 38.9% (p-value: 0.004) and 15.7% (p-value: 0.32) respectively.
+The Sirturo treatment group had a decreased time to culture conversion and improved culture conversion rates compared to the placebo treatment group at week 8.
+At weeks 8 and 24, the differences in culture conversion proportions were 38.9 percent (p-value: 0.004) and 15.7 percent (p-value: 0.32) respectively.